mbrea-c/bevy_animation_graph/README.md

 - Output from graph nodes is cached to avoid unnecessary computations.
 - Support for custom nodes written in Rust (with the caveat that custom nodes cannot be serialized/deserialized as assets).

-Feel free to request new nodes if some feature you need is currently missing.

 ## Planned Features

 Being worked on: